 Surgery: Onion might slow blood clotting and lower blood sugar.
 This might increase the risk for bleeding or interfere with blood sugar control during and after surgical procedures.
 Stop using onion as a medicine at least 2 weeks before a scheduled surgery.

 Some people are allergic to onions.
 Aspirin might increase your sensitivity to onions if you are allergic to onions.
 This has only been reported in one person.
 But to be on the safe side, if you are allergic to onions do not take aspirin and eat onions.

 Medications for diabetes (Antidiabetes drugs) interacts with ONION

 Onion might lower blood sugar levels.
 Taking onion along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.

 Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with ONION

 Onion might slow blood clotting.
-Taking onion along with medications that also slow clotting might increase the chances of bruising and bleeding.
+Taking onion along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

 Be cautious with this combination

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.